psigcat/direct_print_from_view/README.md

-# direct_print_from_view
+# Print directly from the view
-Plugin for QGIS to print composition directly from canvas.
-Choose a composition anv create a pdf.
+Plugin for QGIS to print composition directly from canvas (view).
+Choose a composition and print o export a file (pdf).